lbx-8023/DFRobot_BMV080/README.md

 ## Summary

-DFRobot_BMV080 is a arduino library designed to drive the new Bosch air quality measurement chip BMV080. <br>
+DFRobot_BMV080 is a arduino library designed to drive the new Bosch air quality measurement chip BMV080.
-BMV080 is currently the smallest PM2.5 chip in the world and it uses laser for measurement. <br>
+BMV080 is currently the smallest PM2.5 chip in the world and it uses laser for measurement.
-This library provides two communication methods: IIC and SPI, as well as some basic routines.Currently, it only supports the ESP32 platform.<br>
+This library provides two communication methods: IIC and SPI, as well as some basic routines.Currently, it only supports the ESP32 platform.

 ## Installation

 To use this library, first download the library file, paste it into the \Arduino\libraries directory, then open the examples folder and run the demo in the folder.

-## BMV080 Sodtware

-You can refer to the wiki for detailed usage instructions.<br>
-> [!NOTE]
-> Since Bosch currently only provides the pre-compiled library of BMV080, it can only support the platforms that are supported by the Bosch library.
-The SDK used for this update is from Bosch.
-You can download and update it from their official website.
-[Click here to jump to the next page](https://www.bosch-sensortec.com/products/environmental-sensors/particulate-matter-sensor/bmv080/#documents).<br>
-> This library has reserved the SDK of version Bosch bmv080-sdk-v11-1-0.
-You can directly use it or replace it with the latest SDK of your own choice.The replace method will be visible to you later.

 ## Methods